The author Liam Sullivan lives in Jamaica Plain, MA with his lovely wife and baby boy. He works at an academic library in Boston.

-A typical week at Panorama of the Mountains:
+What you can expect at Panorama of the Mountains:

-To keep up to date with Panorama of the Mountains, subscribe to my rss feed: http://othemts.wordpress.com/feed/
+To keep up to date with Panorama of the Mountains, subscribe to my rss feed: https://othemts.wordpress.com/feed/

 Other places you can find me online: